idelbiw/ios-sprint-challenge-calorie-tracker/README.md

 1. A table view that will display a list of calorie intakes.
 2. Persist the user's calorie intakes using Core Data.
-3. Using the [SwiftChart](https://github.com/gpbl/SwiftChart#whats-included-in-swiftchart) library, chart the user's calorie intake per day.
+3. Use the [SwiftChart](https://github.com/gpbl/SwiftChart#whats-included-in-swiftchart) library, chart the user's calorie intake per day.
+4. Enforce code style with the [SwiftLint](https://github.com/realm/SwiftLint) tool as a "Run Script Phase" (Install with Homebrew)
-4. Using the Notification Pattern, update the chart and the table view when there are new calorie intakes.
+5. Use the Notification Pattern, update the chart and the table view when there are new calorie intakes.

 ## Go Further